bitfinexcom/dazaar/docs/protocol.md

 In Dazaar we used a discovery system called a Distributed Hash Table or DHT for short.
-A DHT is a data structure that efficiently allows peers to share key->value data withother by having each peer store a tiny portion of the overall data, whilst using a routing mechanism that allows you to find which peer is sharing what data without having to talk to many differnent peers (usually only `log(n)` peers).
+A DHT is a data structure that efficiently allows peers to share key->value data with other by having each peer store a tiny portion of the overall data, whilst using a routing mechanism that allows you to find which peer is sharing what data without having to talk to many different peers (usually only `log(n)` peers).

 Dazaar uses a DHT based on Kademlia paper,